zaratr/DeepAIGameBot/README.md

 # DeepAIGameBot

 # Features Task: Play against Medium Level Difficulty
-- Uses computer vision to play StarCraft 2 against computer player at Medium level.
-It will learn how to play using folder "train_data" and "logs"
--
+- Play against a Computer bot using Deep Learning Algorithms.

+# How to Use
 - must have those folders
-- must have python3.7
+- must have python3.7 or higher
-- must have tensorflow and all dependencies such as pandas, matplotlib, and numpy
+- must have tensorflow and all dependencies Pandas, Matplotlib, and Numpy, Keras
+- check pip latest version
+- must install sc2 using
+    `pip3 install --user --upgrade`
+- Anaconda users will have to install sc2 copy pasting folders into anaconda after install.